‘General Hospital’ Spoilers: Alex Is Back And Already Flirting With Her Sister’s Beau

 Monday’s General Hospital will have Alex returning to get the same procedure done that Anna had.
 Alex has also suffered temporary blindness due to the “twin” virus that Finn is able to reverse.
 He is a little confused when he first meets his girl’s twin, as seen in a new preview clip provided by ABC.
 He rushes into the hospital room thinking that Anna has gone blind again.
 Alex immediately plays along with it, that is until her sis shows up.

 Finn’s reaction to seeing both identical sisters in the same room is quite humorous.
-Alex being Alex finds a way to get under Anna’s skin by flirting with her beau.
-She calls him a “lovely man” and also noting that he smells good.
+Alex, being Alex, finds a way to get under Anna’s skin by flirting with her beau.
+She calls him a “lovely man” and also notes that he smells good.
 She calls Finn “feisty” after he told her he wasn’t willing to lose his medical license by aiding and abetting a fugitive.
 Alex goes on to let Finn know that she would love to repay him after the surgery.

 Anna steps in to let her twin know that her guy will help her in exchange for some vital information.
 She wants Alex to tell her how much of Alex’s memories were implanted in hers.
 Anna is obviously shaken by the whole memory mapping mess by Dr. Cabot.
 She just recently discovered that her memories may not be her own.